 Ma.
 Christina P. Alvarez, 53, Filipino, First Senior Vice-President, is the Head of Corporate Planning Group.
-She has thirty two (32) years of professional experience gained from the financial and banking industry.
+She has 32 years of professional experience gained from the financial and banking industry.
 Prior to assuming her current position, she was the OIC of Corporate Planning Group from October to December 2014 and the Financial Planning and Development Division Head from August 2006 to September 2014.
 She worked with various institutions in the following capacities: Financial Planning Officer at Banco de Oro from July 2005 to July 2006, Corporate Planning Officer at RCBC from 1999 to 2005, Risk Management and Planning Officer of Malayan Bank from 1998 to 1999, Research Officer of Unicapital, Inc. from 1995 to 1996 and Credit/Financial Analyst of Multinational Investment Corporation from 1991 to 1995.
 Ms. Alvarez graduated from Ateneo de Manila University in 1991 with a Bachelor of Arts degree in Management Economics.
-She earned her Masters in Business Management degree from the Asian Institute of Management in 1998.
+She earned her Master's degree in Business Management from the Asian Institute of Management in 1998.

-George Gilbert G. Dela Cuesta, 56, Filipino, First Senior Vice President, is the Group Head of the Legal Affairs Group and the Bank's Corporate Secretary.
-He has thirty one (31) years of legal experience.
-He joined RCBC in November 2016 as Deputy Head for Legal and Regulatory Affairs Group.
-Previously, he was Head of Legal for Asian Terminals for more than seven (7) years.
-He previously worked also as General Counsel for Hanjin Heavy Industries & Construction Co.
-Ltd. and for Mirant (Phils) Corporation.
-He had previous consultancy engagements and employment with Follosco Morallos & Herce Law Office, PNOC-EDC and at the Department of Environmental and Natural Resources.
-He started his career at Quisumbing and Torres.
+George Gilbert G. dela Cuesta, 56, Filipino, First Senior Vice President, is the Group Head of the Legal Affairs Group and the Bank's Corporate Secretary.
+He has 31 years of legal experience.
+He joined RCBC in November 2016.
+Previously, he was Head of Legal Mirant (Phils) Corporation and Asian Terminals Inc. He also worked as counsel for Hanjin Heavy Industries & Construction Co.
+Ltd. He had previous consultancy engagements and employment with Follosco Morallos & Herce Law Office, PNOC-EDC and at the Department of Environmental and Natural Resources.
+He started his career at Quisumbing Torres.
 Atty. dela Cuesta graduated from the University of the Philippines in 1988 with a degree in Bachelor of Arts major in Political Science.
 He earned his Law degree from the same university in 1992.

 Brent C. Estrella, 40, Filipino, First Senior Vice President, is the Chief Compliance Officer and Head of Regulatory Affairs Group effective December 2, 2020.
-He has sixteen (16) years of compliance and risk management experience which he gained from the Hong Kong and Shanghai Banking Corporation (HSBC) across various jurisdictions in Southeast Asia (the Philippines), the Middle East (UAE) and Sub Saharan Africa (Mauritius).
+He has 16 years of compliance and risk management experience which he gained from the Hong Kong and Shanghai Banking Corporation (HSBC) across various jurisdictions in Southeast Asia (the Philippines), the Middle East (UAE) and Sub Saharan Africa (Mauritius).
 He is a Certified Anti-Money Laundering Specialist, with broad experience in supporting multiple lines of business specifically Wealth and Personal Banking, Commercial Banking, and Global Banking and Markets.
 Prior to joining RCBC, he was the Senior Vice President and Country Head for Financial Crime Compliance and an Executive Committee member at Hong Kong and Shanghai Banking Corporation (HSBC) - Philippines.
-He has handled this role since October 2018.
-He handled other positions prior his current post as follows: HSBC Mauritius (April 2016 to October 2018) as Chief Compliance Officer/Executive Committee Member; HSBC United Arab Emirates (December 2012 to April 2016) as Country Head of AML and UAE Money Laundering Reporting Officer, Regional Manager, Global Banking and Markets Compliance Advisory; HSBC Philippines (September 2004 to December 2012) as Vice President, Compliance & Money Laundering Control Officer, Assistant Vice President, Fraud Risk Management, Security and Fraud Risk, Supervisor, Legal and Compliance, and Compliance Staff for Legal and Compliance.
-He graduated with a degree in Bachelor of Science in Legal Management (Academic Scholar) at the Ateneo De Manila University in 2004.
+He handled this role since October 2018.
+He handled other positions as follows: HSBC Mauritius (April 2016 to October 2018) as Chief Compliance Officer/Executive Committee Member; HSBC United Arab Emirates (December 2012 to April 2016) as Country Head of AML and UAE Money Laundering Reporting Officer, Regional Manager, Global Banking and Markets Compliance Advisory; HSBC Philippines (September 2004 to December 2012) as Vice President, Compliance & Money Laundering Control Officer, Assistant Vice President, Fraud Risk Management, Security and Fraud Risk, Supervisor, Legal and Compliance, and Compliance Staff for Legal and Compliance.
+He graduated with a degree in Bachelor of Science in Legal Management (Academic Scholar) from the Ateneo De Manila University in 2004.